On Air Now

 Kristen Bell also told TV host Ellen: “Whatever Elsa wants to do is up to her and it's up to us to support her.”

-We’re now less than a year from the release of this highly anticipated film – but it’s already been confirmed that we’ll be treated to at least four new songs.
+We’re now just under two months away from the release of this highly anticipated film – but it’s already been confirmed that we’ll be treated to at least four new songs.

-The music has been written by Oscar-winning team Robert Lopez and Kristen Anderson-Lopez and includes an evolution of ‘Let It Go’.
+The songs have been written by Oscar-winning team Robert Lopez and Kristen Anderson-Lopez and includes an evolution of ‘Let It Go’.
+The score is expected to be composed once again by Christophe Beck.

 While American songwriter Robert Lopez is well known for his work on musicals (The Book of Mormon, Avenue Q), his wife Kristen collaborated with him on Pixar's Coco and is an Academy award winner.